aczhengg/EDA-Notebook-AZ-SZ/README.md

 This project studies the relationships and trends between US nursing home care quality, payment methods for nursing home care, population demographics, and participant income level.

+Objective 1:
+How do residents and family members perceive care quality at nursing homes?

+Objective 2:
+How does financial support across facilities affect quality ratings?

 ## Methods Used
 - Data Visualization (variety of graphs)
 - Statistical Significance Testing (p-values)